awmckinley/config/modules/sh.lib/README.md

-# Shell Library
+# Shell Utilities

-Software used to build shell scripts.
+A collection of command-line tools for text processing, filtering, and shell workflow enhancement.